CarltonW/CarltonW.GitHub.io/_posts/2020-04-06-Using-AWS-Config-to-monitor-resources.md

 In this post I will walk you through creating a Config rule that monitors public access to RDP.

-From the AWS console open Config under Management & Governance.
+<center>From the AWS console open Config under Management & Governance.</center>
 ![AWS Console screen](/img/AWSConfig/aws-console-config.png)

-When you open Config for the first time you'll see this screen.
+<center>When you open Config for the first time you'll see this screen.</center>
 ![AWS Config dashboard](/img/AWSConfig/aws-console-config-getstarted.png)